nordic-institute/harmony-common/doc/harmony-smp_installation_guide.md

 ### 2.1 Prerequisites to Installation

-The SMP is officially supported on the following operating system:
+The SMP is officially supported on the following operating systems (x86-64, arm64):

 * Ubuntu Server 20.04 Long-Term Support (LTS).
 * Ubuntu Server 22.04 Long-Term Support (LTS).